lemerafael/sky/README.md

 - Click in the `Authorize` button and add the generated token.
 All endpoints should be available for testing.

 ## TODOs

-## External projects
-- Separate service and controller data
-- Implement error treatment and correct function returns
-- Change the logic for ID generation with auto Id Generation, as the current implementation is not thread-safe.

 ## Security vulnerability
 - Correct vulnerability by exposing password in users endpoint.
 It is a bad practice to expose the password, but the input UserDTO was used for easiness.